-The Tohoku Region is the northernmost part of Honshu, Japan’s main island, and it consists of six prefectures: Aomori, Iwate, Akita, Miyagi, Yamagata, and Fukushima.
+The Tohoku Region is the northernmost part of Honshu, Japan’s main island.
+And it consists of six prefectures: Aomori, Iwate, Akita, Miyagi, Yamagata, and Fukushima.

-Historically, Tohoku has long been called Michinoku (a shortening of Michi-no-Oku), which can be roughly translated as “a place deeper down the road.”
-In this case, the “road” refers to the “eastern road” (or the eastern country).
-This comes from the fact that, throughout most of Japanese history, the emperors almost always reigned in the Kinki Region (Nara or Kyoto), and Edo (present-day Tokyo) and its surrounding area would often be called Togoku (the eastern country) by the people and court nobles in what they considered to be the center of Japan.
+Historically, Tohoku has long been called Michinoku (a shortening of Michi no Oku).
+This term roughly means a place deeper down the road.
+In this case, the ‘road’ refers to the ‘eastern road’ (or the eastern country).
+This comes from the following fact.
+Throughout most of Japanese history, the emperors almost always reigned in the Kinki Region (Nara or Kyoto).
+And Edo (present-day Tokyo) and its surrounding area in the Kanto Region would often be called Togoku (the eastern country) by the people and court nobles in what they considered to be the center of Japan.

-Straddling both Aomori and Akita Prefectures, Shirakami-Sanchi is a mountainous area, which boasts of the primitive forest of buna, which is a Japanese Siebold’s beech tree.
+Shirakami Sanchi (Shirakami Mountains) straddles both Aomori and Akita Prefectures.
+This mountainous area boasts of the primitive forest of buna.
+Buna is a Japanese Siebold’s beech tree.
 Those buna forests have been almost unaffected by human beings and their scale is one of the largest in the world.
-In 1993, Shirakami-Sanchi was registered as one of Japan’s first UNESCO World Heritage sites (natural heritage), along with Yakushima in Kagoshima Prefecture, Himeji Castle in Hyogo Prefecture, and Buddhist Monuments in the Horyu-ji Area in Nara Prefecture.
+In 1993, Shirakami Sanchi was registered as one of Japan’s first UNESCO World Heritage sites (natural heritage), along with Yakushima Island in Kagoshima Prefecture, Himeji Castle in Hyogo Prefecture, and “Buddhist Monuments in the Horyu-ji Area” in Nara Prefecture.

-Photographs: properties of Unfamiliar Japan Tours.com
+Photographs: Properties of Unfamiliar Japan Tours.com.